trufflesuite/trufflesuite.com/src/docs/truffle/quickerstart.md

 # Truffle Quickerstart

-This page will take you very briefly through the basics of creating a Truffle project and debugging it on a local blockchain.
-For more details and alternative blockchains, see the [Quickstart](/docs/truffle/quickstart)
+This page will take you very briefly through the basics of creating a Truffle project and debugging a test execution on Truffle’s built-in blockchain.
+For more details, debugging migrations, and alternative blockchains, see the [Quickstart](/docs/truffle/quickstart)

 ## Creating a project